AdamEAnderson/Train-Game-14/README.md

 java -jar trains.jar

-Once that’s done you can go to a browser window and bring up the game by going to:
+Once that's done you can go to a browser window and bring up the game by going to:

 <yourserverip>:3000/client/